volca-io/docs/docs/project-setup/04-deploy-to-aws.md

 The file `app.config.ts` in the root directory holds the configuration for your AWS environment.
 Running the script `yarn configure` will generate the file for you based on your inputs.

-## Deploy CoreStack
+## Setup infrastructure

-To enable GitHub Actions to deploy any new changes pushed to your repository, a `CoreStack` needs to exist in your account.
-The `CoreStack` contains the following:
+To enable GitHub Actions to deploy any new changes pushed to your repository, a number of resources need to exist in your account.
+These resources are:

 - An OpenID Connect (OIDC) identity provider that allows GitHub to identity itself
 - IAM roles that allow GitHub Actions to deploy resources in your AWS account
 - A Route53 hosted zone to manage your domain
 - A verified Amazon SES e-mail

-To deploy the `CoreStack`, run the following command:
+To deploy these resources, run the following command:

-`yarn deploy-core` TODO: Decide name
+`yarn setup:infra`

-Once the `CoreStack` has been deployed, it will output a list name servers that you need to point your domain to, for example:
+Once the script has finished, it will output a list name servers that you need to point your domain to, for example:

 ```
 Name servers